Amazing Insular Cortex Grants You Self-Awareness And Empathy!

 Just as it can recognize odors, the insula recognizes behavior patterns.
 The insula of a sensitive viewer will trigger disgust, if it were to witness the brutal killing of a helpless victim.
 Nerve impulses from the insula to the hypothalamus will trigger visceral reactions, nauseating the viewer.
 It is the insula, which developed in humans the capacity to be disgusted by moral failures.
 By creating such sensitivity in millions of people, the insular cortex plays a crucial role in strengthening the binding fabric of society.

-The Insular Cortex – Uses Physical Sensations To Influence Decisions The sensations experienced by the insula influence social decisions.
+The sensations experienced by the insula influence social decisions.
 Lawrence Williams asked volunteers to rate an individual from a brief personal description.
 The ratings were requested after the volunteers were made to hold warm or cold cups of coffee.
 The subjects who held the warm cups tended to rate the individual as having warmer personalities.
 In a similar experiment, those holding a warming pad acted more generously than those holding a cooling pad.
 Even “seat of the pants” experiments showed that people occupying soft seats tended to be less rigid in their ability to cooperate.

 The neural responses of the insular cortex make you cringe in shame for unsocial behavior and stand tall for acts of selfless generosity.
 The wide range of physical signals triggered by the organ makes you aware night and day of the impact of your behavior on society.